 Success is measured and benchmarked by both operational and financial key indicators including assets under management, deposit and credit product growth, bank image, risk metrics, credit rating, net interest margin, cost / income ratio, credit impairments, net profit margin, return on assets, return on equity etc. The ultimate indicator in the bank management simulation game is the total shareholder return p.a., which consolidates all the key success factors into one measurable criterion that can be used to compare the performance of each team.

 Cesim Bank incorporates a new level of modularity allowing the instructors to suit it perfectly for their needs.
 At its most expansive form, the simulation will incorporate a decision-making process that is highly demanding, but it can also be configured to facilitate concentration on only the core bank operations.The modules that can be customized are:

-English, Finnish, French, Hungarian, Italian, Mandarin Chinese, Russian, Turkish, Dutch.
+English, Finnish, French, German, Hungarian, Italian, Mandarin Chinese, Russian, Turkish, Dutch.

 HEC Paris Executive Education, Zions Bancorporation, National Bank of Fujairah, First Financial Bank, Renmin University, Shanghai Jiaotong University, IESEG School of Management, ESCE, University of Luxembourg, Parker Fitzgerald, Commercial Bank of Qatar, UIP Panamá, TEC de Monterrey.